wellthie/slate/source/includes/_organizations.md

 }
 ```

-Use this endpoint to retrieve the particular
+Use this endpoint to retrieve the settings like available / enabled effective_dates, call scheduling timings, whether or not to show Ancillary plans like Dental / Vision / etc.,

 <aside class="notice">
   This endpoint does not require any session or authorization token.